 - ELMACON, the annual Elementary Mathematics Contest for 300-400 Lower Mainland students.

-- Math Catcher’s Outreach Program (offered in partnership with Simon Fraser University), which offers annual visits to schools to encourage Aboriginal youth to consider careers in math and science.
+- Math Catcher’s Outreach Program (offered in partnership with Simon Fraser University), which offers annual visits to schools to encourage Indigenous youth to consider careers in math and science.

 With your support of the Mathematics Outreach Endowment, we will help even more youth gain the math skills—and self-confidence—they need to succeed.